ivkarla/epigame/README.md

 To install conda, refer to: https://docs.conda.io/en/latest/miniconda.html

 Clone the epigame repository to your local machine.
 Open the Anaconda Prompt.
-Navigate to the epigame folder and set up the virtual environment:
+For Windows, navigate to the epigame folder and set up the virtual environment:
 ```
 $ cd epigame
 $ conda create --name epigame --file environment.yml
 ```
+For Linux and Mac OS, install packages manually.

 ## Data preparation
 1. Extract the SEEG data of a single seizure as an EDF+ file.
 The recording should be 10 minutes long, ending at seizure end.